Market

 What is the difference between an active and passive real estate investor?

 Active real estate investors like house flippers and apartment landlords generally own and manage their properties.
 On the other hand, a passive real estate investor usually has no part in the investment property's purchase, management, or sale.
-And this type of investor may never set foot on the property attached to the passive investment in real estate.
+This type of investor may never set foot on the property attached to the passive investment in real estate.

 All responsibilities of establishing, maintaining, and relinquishing passive real estate investments belong to the real estate companies and developers.
 This arrangement is why a passive real estate investor must have confidence in the passive real estate investment firm or platform.

-Active vs passive real estate investing taxes
+Taxes active vs passive real estate investing

 Real estate investment-related taxes are a complex subject.
 Let's start with IRS definitions of passive and active income.